Exclusive Catering Locations

 The vaulted interior sets an impressive stage for both larger and smaller events, while the top terrace offers extraordinary views of Dubrovnik’s Old Town and its harbor.

-The historic quarantine possesses all the traits of a fantastic venue: outdoor option with an immediate indoor back-up location on the very seashore, a remarkable architectural dimension with complete privacy.
+The first medical quarantine in history possesses all the traits of a fantastic venue: outdoor option with an immediate indoor back-up location on the very seashore, a remarkable architectural dimension with complete privacy.

 In the present day and after an event in this location, you may wish to stay that long, if not even longer.